neon145/CircuitSlide/README.md

 ## Installation

 CircuitSlide can be played across devices and operating systems alike.
-You could play CircuitSlide from your browser and entirely skip the installation hassle; or you can keep CircuitSlide for your very own by installing it on your device.
-Check out some quick guides on the installation processes. <br>
+You could play CircuitSlide from your browser and entirely skip the installation hassle; or you can keep CircuitSlide for your very own by installing it on your device. <br><br>
+To install CircuitSlide on your local device, download it from the directory above with the name of your operating system (iOS, Android, Windows, macOS or Linux)
 <br>
- ### Web/home/neon/Pictures/15.png

 To play the CircuitSlide from the comforts of your browser, you would need to go to [circuitslide.project.flutter](https://flutter.dev).<br>
 It is recommended that you play from a desktop or mobile device for an optimum experience.<br>